Xilinx/xup_vitis_network_example/host_xrt/README.md

 * alveo_rx.cpp: listens on Alveo link 1 for incoming transcation and stores received payload in a binary file

-* alveo_tx.cpp: connectes to Alveo link 0 and transfers a provided file content
+* alveo_tx.cpp: connectes to Alveo link 0 and transfers the provided file content

 # Requirements #